Canada’s leading light recycling program

-Take Back the Light is Canada’s leading light recycling program for businesses and institutions, and provides a simple low-cost opportunity to have fluorescent lamps and light fixtures to be recycled responsibly.
+Take Back the Light was Canada’s leading light recycling program for businesses and institutions and provided a simple low-cost opportunity to have mercury-containing lamps recycled responsibly.
+The program was the first of its kind in Canada and demonstrated the power of procurement to influence how products were managed at end-of-life.

-The program works with both buyers and sellers of fluorescent lamps of any kind to recover and properly recycle lights to the highest environmental standards.
-Ninety-eight per cent of each light collected is diverted from disposal with component parts reused wherever possible.
+The program worked with both buyers and sellers to utilize reverse logistics to recover and properly recycle lights to the highest environmental standards.
+Ninety-eight per cent (98%) of each light collected was diverted from disposal with component parts reused wherever possible creating a closed loops systems and fostering a more circular economy.

 • The improper disposal of fluorescent lamps results in hundreds of kilograms of mercury leaking into the environment contaminating water bodies to the point that fish may not be safe for consumption.